At least 14 potential heat deaths in Oregon after hot spell

-SEATTLE — Oregon authorities are investigating four additional deaths potentially linked to last week’s scorching heat wave, bringing the total number of suspected hyperthermia deaths to 14.
+Oregon authorities are investigating four additional deaths potentially linked to last week’s scorching heat wave, bringing the total number of suspected hyperthermia deaths to 14.

 The Oregon State Medical Examiner’s Office said Monday the designation of heat-related death is preliminary and requires further investigation.